ModiaSim/ModiaMath.jl/README.md

 [![Latest](https://img.shields.io/badge/docs-latest-blue.svg)](https://modiasim.github.io/ModiaMath.jl/latest/)
 [![The MIT License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](https://github.com/ModiaSim/ModiaMath.jl/blob/master/LICENSE.md)

+ModiaMath is **outdated** and should not be used.
+The package is currently redesigned.
+For more details, see ModiaSim](https://modiasim.github.io/docs/).

 ModiaMath provides a simulation engine and other mathematical utilities for packages [Modia](https://github.com/ModiaSim/Modia.jl) and [Modia3D](https://github.com/ModiaSim/Modia3D.jl) that are used to model physical systems such as electrical circuits, robots, or vehicles.